What is Methamphetamine?

 Methamphetamine, meth, or crystal meth all refer to an amphetamine-based drug that has become immensely popular in the United States as an addictive drug of choice for social and recreational purposes and intentions.
 This drug made its first appearance in the 1940s when the Japanese military forces used it in World War II.
 The Japanese gave it to the Germans, and from there it found its way over to the Americas.
-In truth, this substance quickly became a potent, dangerous, and deadly substance that wreaked havoc wherever people used it.
+In truth, this substance quickly became a potent, dangerous, and deadly substance that wreaked havoc wherever people used it, and caused countless people to develop meth addiction.

 Since the turn of the century meth use and abuse has taken off in this nation.
 It has created what might be considered to be the most powerful addiction crisis the world has ever seen before, and this has boded poorly for those who use meth on a regular basis as the drug is dangerous, deadly, and very hard to remove from one’s life once one is addicted to it.